 A: The Rapid Clear Form is a time-saving document that can simplify the paperwork needed to send occasional shipments northbound into Canada.
 Be sure to read the Rapid Clear instructions in our Forms Library carefully to determine if you'll need additional documentation for your shipment.
 If you're claiming NAFTA status, you'll still need to provide a NAFTA Certificate of Origin unless your customs broker already has a current version on file.

 A: The Rapid Clear Form is most appropriate for occasional northbound shippers with less-complicated characteristics (e.g., freight origin is clear, there aren't a lot of different kinds of commodities, etc.).
 It takes the place of the Canada Customs Invoice and the straight Bill of Lading.
-A NAFTA Certificate of Origin may still be required.
+A NAFTA Certificate of Origin may still be required when claiming NAFTA status.

-A: To obtain Estes PRO stickers, the local terminal personnel or your Estes account manager will be glad to help you.
-Note that for fastest border-crossing service, the PRO number (and barcode if possible) should be on the first page of the BOL when you email your northbound documentation to firstname.lastname@example.org.
+A: To obtain Estes PRO stickers, contact the local terminal personnel, or your Estes account manager will be glad to help you.
+Note that for fastest border-crossing service, the PRO number (and barcode if possible) should be on the first page of the scanned BOL when you email your northbound documentation to firstname.lastname@example.org.

 A: Advance Commercial Information (ACI) is a project of the Canada Border Services Agency.
-Once completely implemented, ACI will require that all commercial cargo entering Canada be electronically registered with the Agency prior to arrival at the border.
+ACI requires that all commercial cargo entering Canada be electronically registered with the Agency prior to arrival at the border.
 The project's aim is to improve Canada border security and efficiency.

-A: Simply email your northbound customs documentation—one PRO per email—in a single file (as a PDF or TIF) to email@example.com, and we take it from there.
+A: Simply email your northbound customs documentation—one PRO per email—in a single file (as a PDF or TIF) to email@example.com, and provide a copy for the Estes driver at the time of pickup.
+We take it from there.

 A: Email your documents to firstname.lastname@example.org as soon as you have them ready.
 However, they should be sent no later than the time of pickup and no later than 2:00 p.m. the day of the pickup for next-day freight.
 The following simple steps will help ensure that your shipment is processed in a timely manner: